DIY Tax Prep Can Cost You Big Time

 While the DIY trend is catching on in tax filing, hiring an accountant has its own unique advantages.

 Back taxes.
 Mistakes.
 Audits.
 Missed opportunities.
 These can all be a part of the unfortunate side effects of DIY tax preparation.
 I started freelancing in March of last year.
-Since then, I’ve seen how stressful and busy can the tax season get for the self-employed.
+Since then, I’ve seen how stressful and busy tax season can get for the self-employed.

 I’ve heard stories from other business owners who’ve gotten on the bad side of the IRS.
 They either owed more money or had to get audited because they didn’t report their earnings the right way.
 I didn’t want that to be my story.